pinecoders/pine-utils/guides/coding_conventions/README.md

 1. The next lines should contain the script's **inputs**.

-1. The following can contain **variable declarations** and **functions** in any order required.
-Note that all Pine functions are declared in the script's global scope, as nested function definitions are not allowed.
-Concerning variable declarations, some scripts lend themselves to mass declarations and others will be more readable with a *declare as you need* style that distributes declarations with the code where they are used.
+1. The following lines can contain **variable initializations** and **function definitions** in any order required.
+Note that all Pine functions must be defined in the script's global scope, as nested function definitions are not allowed.
+Concerning variable initializations, some scripts lend themselves to mass initializations and others will be more readable with an *initialize as you need* style that places initializations with the code segments where the variables are used.
 It's up to each coder to adopt the most useful style.
-In any case, declare variables that will only be used in a local block in that same local block.
+Local block variables must be declared in the local block where they will be used.

 1. The rest of the script will contain **calculations**, followed by,